inspire-eu-validation/monitoring-bulk-validation-tool/README.md

 6. if this second validation in Point 4. is also NOT passed, the MD record is classified as initially assumed in Point 1. and denoted in column *version* in CSV results.

 #### Result files:
-1. *endpoint* - folder where validation reports are saved, the subfolder structure of the source folder is preserved,
+1. *endpoint* - folder where validation reports for each metadata record are saved, the subfolder structure of the source folder is preserved,
 2. *endpoint.md.json* - source metadata summary,
 3. *endpoint.csv* - validation results for each metadata record, detailed [below](#results-csv-columns),
 4. *endpoint.json* - validation results summary,